-Example 1: An enterprise provides services for the maintenance of several medical devices used by a customer as well as services for the training of medical staff operating different devices recently sold to that customer.
+Example 1: An enterprise provides services for the maintenance of several medical devices used by a nursing home as well as services for the training of medical staff operating different devices recently sold to that customer.
 Two contracts have been concluded by two different departments of the supplying enterprise and two different types of services are performed by different employees.
-Those services are performed in the framework of two different projects even if, for the customer, they are part of a single project that relates to the operation of its medical equipments and is managed by a same department.